Wedding Planning Timeline Checklist: Month-by-Month Guide

 Hire a Planner (or Use AI)

-If you're working with a wedding planner, now is the time to hire one.
-If you prefer a more hands-on approach, tools like Dream Event's AI event planner can generate a complete wedding concept — theme, programming, food and beverage direction, decor, and venue recommendations — in minutes.
+If you are working with a wedding planner, now is the time to hire one.
+If you prefer a more hands-on approach, tools like Dream Event's AI event planner can generate a complete wedding concept -- theme, programming, food and beverage direction, decor, and venue recommendations -- in minutes.
 You can then refine every detail with the AI Event Designer until the plan feels right.

 9-12 Months Before: Build Your Team

-With your venue locked in and budget set, it's time to assemble the people who'll bring your vision to life.
+With your venue locked in and budget set, it is time to assemble the people who will bring your vision to life.

 Book Key Vendors